 Both sound so similar but aren’t.
 Telehealth is a superset of Telemedicine, both of which have E-Health as their superset.
 Telehealth refers to a much broader scope of healthcare services as compared to Telemedicine.
 It consists of both – clinical and non-clinical healthcare services whereas Telemedicine looks at the clinical side only.

-All services included under Telemedicine is a part of Telehealth but the vice-versa isn’t true.
-Both aim at offering the best of healthcare services to remote areas/patients/stakeholders, but the functionalities involved in both differ.
+All services included under Telemedicine are a part of Telehealth but the vice-versa isn’t true.
+Both aim at offering the best healthcare services to remote areas/patients/stakeholders, but the functionalities involved in both differ.

 Telemedicine is older in age as compared to Telehealth.
 It came much before Telehealth popped in. but, with the advent of technology and rising demands, Telehealth came into the picture and embedded all of Telehealth within its periphery plus much more.